 Dr. Rex answers questions about rising colorectal cancer rates among younger adults

 Douglas Rex, M.D., an internationally recognized gastroenterologist, focuses his research on colorectal cancer screening and colonoscopy.
-Dr. Rex answered questions about a recent study from the American Cancer Society that found that colorectal cancer rates are increasing among younger adults.
+We asked him some questions about the rising number of colorectal cancer rates among younger adults.

 Traditionally, aging is a risk factor for most cancers and that has included colorectal cancer (cancer of the colon and rectum).
-The American College of Gastroenterology recommends a baseline colorectal screening at the age of 50 (age 45 for African Americans), with subsequent screenings every 10 years, provided no problems are discovered.
-Other than age, what are some of the other risk factors?
+The American Cancer Society recommends a baseline colorectal screening at the age of 45.
+If colonoscopy is used for screening and is negative it should then be performed every 10 years.

-Dr. Rex: Colorectal cancer incidence began to decrease in persons over age 50 in 1985 and the decline accelerated to about 3% to 4% per year in 2000, coinciding with when Medicare approved screening colonoscopy.
-The reasons for the increase in persons under age 50 for the past decade are not clear.
+Dr. Rex: Colorectal cancer incidence began to decrease in persons over age 50 in 1985 and the decline accelerated to about 3 percent to 4 percent per year in 2000, coinciding with when Medicare approved screening colonoscopy.
+The reasons for the increase in persons under age 50 for the past decade are not clear, but may be related to factors such as increasing obesity, changes in gut bacteria, or the introduction of processed foods in the 1970s.
 In general, risk factors for colorectal cancer include age, positive family history, cigarette smoking, diabetes, obesity and metabolic syndrome.
-It's possible that diabetes and obesity account for some of the rise but the reasons are still uncertain.

 Are these numbers alarming or a reflection of changing times and changing diets?